dpi-tta-lessons/ruby-array/content.md

 # Ruby Array

-Store, organize, and manipulate lists of data.
+Work with lists of data in Ruby using the Array class.

 ## Goal

-By the end of this lesson you'll be able to create and manage lists of data using the `Array` class.
+By the end of this lesson, you'll be able to *create*, *add*, *retrieve*, and *use* data from arrays in Ruby.

 <div class="alert alert-info">
   <ul>